muslih/gulp-wp-starter/readme.md

 To watch file on development mode run `gulp watch`

-When the them ready for production, add `themeName` in `package.json` then type `gulp production`, it will create new theme base on themeName in package.json, and your theme is ready for production!
+When the theme ready for production, specifying the `themeName` attribute in `package.json` then type `gulp production`, it will create new theme base on thmeName specified, and your theme is ready for production!

 #Todo
 * Add php files